NolanBrad/btstack/port/zephyr/README.md

 the other for the high level application logic.
 So both cores need to be programmed separately.
 Using the nRF5340-DK for example allows debug output on both cores to separate UART ports.
 For the nRF5340 a network core firmware is required, which one depends on the use-case.
-With 2a and 2b two options are given.
+With 2. an options is given.

 ### 1. Building the application
 build using: